What Should I Do After a Car Accident?

 Insurance companies often attempt to settle injury claims quickly and cheaply, rather than having to pay the full amount to which the injured party may need or be entitled to.
 They may even try to get you to sign paperwork that will deny some of your legal rights.

 By speaking with our our Passaic County injury attorneys before signing anything, agreeing to any settlement offers, or saying things to the insurance company which may come to hurt you down the line, we can review your unique case, and work directly with the insurance companies as your legal representative.
 We can help you to ensure that you and your loved ones receive the compensation you need and deserve for any injuries you have sustained as a result of a motor vehicle accident.

-At The Law Office of Fredson & Statmore, our attorneys have extensive experience helping clients across Little Falls, Paterson, Wayne, Clifton, West Milford, and the greater Passaic County area to recover full and fair compensation in personal injury claims resulting from a car accident, truck accident, motorcycle accident, bus or train accident, or any other type of motor vehicle accident.
+At The Law Office of Fredson Statmore Bitterman, our attorneys have extensive experience helping clients across Little Falls, Paterson, Wayne, Clifton, West Milford, and the greater Passaic County area to recover full and fair compensation in personal injury claims resulting from a car accident, truck accident, motorcycle accident, bus or train accident, or any other type of motor vehicle accident.

 With many multi-million dollar verdicts and settlements already won for our clients, our track record of success and effective service speaks for itself.

-To speak with our firm today in a free and confidential consultation regarding your car accident, your options for recovering compensation, or your options for retaining our services, please contact us online, or through our Clifton, NJ office at (973) 771-5259.
+To speak with our firm today in a free and confidential consultation regarding your car accident, your options for recovering compensation, or your options for retaining our services, please contact us online or call today.